Site hosted by Angelfire.com: Build your free website today!

 Presently in operation under the name Captain’s Anchorage, the establishment had been closed for awhile in the 1960s.
 From 1946-1952 it was known as the Sportsman’s Tavern with the ownership title listed under the name Sportsman’s Village, Inc. Title was transferred into Devine's name in May of 1952 when a deed was prepared albeit left unrecorded until 1959.
 Devine held title until August of 1966.
 Most people pretty much agree that although listed under Sportsman’s Village, Inc. from the beginning, Devine was a "silent partner" in all of the goings on of the tavern up until 1959, with an initial financial interest in it from 1947.
 Devine died in 1977.

-As for my meeting with Roy Rogers, which was actually the first of three, occurred on the occasion of he and his horse Trigger having their footprints set into cement at Grauman's Chinese Theater.
+As for my meeting with Roy Rogers, the first of three and on the occasion of my birthday, occurred the day he and his horse Trigger were having their footprints set into cement at Grauman's Chinese Theater.
 Three years later I had graduated to meeting Albert Einstein.

 AND NOW, FROM ROY TO BUCK: